ianklatzco/ctf-blog/_posts/2018-09-16-stdin-to-gdb.md

 ---
 layout: post
-title: "passing std to a process in gdb"
+title: "passing to a process's stdin in gdb"
 date: 2018-09-16 17:07:00 -0500
 published: true
 ---